cole8888/SRNE-Solar-Charge-Controller-Monitor/RaspberryPi-Examples/README.md

 # Raspberry Pi Version
-This is example fetches the data from the controller and prints it to the console.
+This example fetches the data from the controller and prints it to the console.
 You have the option to print it out in a text or json format.

 If you encounter any issues, create an issue and I'll try to help.